wyrmiyu/ddns-tools/dnsmadeeasy/README.md

 #### TTL and cron

-As the DNS TIme-To-Live value sets caching time for your record your DNS update won't show up for your script until the TTL has run off.
-Therefore you should see that cron and TTL are in sync in this matter, so that you won't end up having redundant updates to Dnsmadeeasy.
+As the DNS TIme-To-Live value sets the caching time for your record, your DNS update won't show up for your script until the TTL has run off.
+Therefore you should see that cron and TTL are somewhat in sync in this matter, so that you won't end up having redundant updates to Dnsmadeeasy.

-If you set the script run from cron for example once per 10 minutes, then set your TTL to 600 seconds respectively.
+If you set the script to run from cron - for example - once per 10 minutes, then set your TTL to 600 seconds respectively.

 ### To-Do
   * Implement debug-mode to include verbosity for error messages and traces